-Marks & Spencer is a popular retail clothing and accessories brand headquartered in London.
-The retailer has the presence in a number of categories like formal wear, casual wear, sportswear, party wear, hosiery, eyewear, footwear, accessories and targets men, women and children.
+Marks & Spencer is a popular retail company that deals in clothing and accessories and is headquartered in London.
+The retailer has a presence in a number of categories like formal wear, casual wear, sportswear, party wear, hosiery, eyewear, footwear, and accessories and targets men, women, and children.
 The company essentially divides its operations into two UK and international.
-The company operates 300 full-line stores, 910 stores in the United Kingdom, 220 owned and 310 franchised Simply Food Stores.
-The retail chain was first established by Michael Marks and Thomas Leeds in 1884.
-The company registered a revenue of 10.62 billion pounds in the year 2018.

-As the company celebrated their 120th anniversary in the year 2004, they had around 3000 plus stores in around 30 countries across the globe and a market capitalization of USD 11.6 billion.
-Today Marks & Spencer is a force to reckon with in the retail space globally.
+As the company celebrated its 120th anniversary in the year 2004, it had around 3000 plus stores in around 30 countries across the globe and a market capitalization of USD 11.6 billion.
+Today Marks & Spencer is one of the top retail brand and a force to reckon with in the retail space globally.

 Strengths are defined as what each business does best in its gamut of operations which can give it an upper hand over its competitors.
 The following are the strengths of Marks & Spencer :

-- Clear Brand Image: Marks & Spencer positions itself as a high-end value product which targets the premium segment.
-In sync with their brand image the products sold by the retailer especially in clothing line are stylish, modern, and sophisticated.
+- Strong Brand Reputation: In 2022, Marks and Spencer had a brand value of 2.15 billion U.S. dollars.
+Marks & Spencer positions itself as a high-end value product that targets the premium segment.
+In sync with their brand image, the products sold by the retailer, especially in the clothing line are stylish, modern, and sophisticated.
 This has resulted in a clear branding and customers are sure of what to expect from a Marks & Spencer store.

-- Private labels: In addition to selling premium brands like Louis Vuitton, Vero Moda and Versace, Marks & Spencer also has their own labels in almost all categories.
-Some of their popular private label brands include Per Una, North Coast, Indigo Collection, Autograph, and Classic Collection.
+- Private labels: In addition to selling premium brands like Louis Vuitton, Vero Moda, and Versace, Marks & Spencer also has its own labels in almost all categories.
+Some of their popular private-label brands include Per Una, North Coast, Indigo Collection, Autograph, and Classic Collection.
 These private labels have been successful in making customers familiar with the name Marks & Spencer and also improved brand recall.

 - Innovations: Across the 150 years of operations, Marks & Spencer has been in the race primarily because of their spirit of innovation.
 Innovation in Marks & Spencer is also synonymous with creativity and communication and people across levels are encouraged to think out of the box and suggest ideas wherever they feel necessary, This free spirit of innovation is the company’s biggest strength.

-- Diversity: Marks & Spencer have around80,000 employees who work in their showrooms and offices around the world.
-The company encourages diversity and thus have people from all ethnicities, religions, and genders.
-The company is also an equal opportunity employer and ensures that there is no discrimination of any kind at the workplace.
+- Diversity: Marks & Spencer has around 80,000 employees who work in their showrooms and offices around the world.
+The company encourages diversity and thus has people from all ethnicities, religions, and genders.
+The company is also an equal-opportunity employer and ensures that there is no discrimination of any kind at the workplace.
 All these factors ensure that the employees are culturally sensitive and understand the customer better.

 Weaknesses are used to refer to areas where the business or the brand needs improvement.
 Some of the key weaknesses of Marks & Spencer are: